 In New South Wales the Law Enforcement (Powers and Responsibilities) Act 2002 gives police the authority to stop, search and detain a person under certain circumstances.
 This article outlines the power of police to conduct personal searches in NSW.

 When can the police search you?

 In NSW, the police may conduct a personal search in any of the following situations:

 - When you are under arrest or in custody.
 You can be searched when you are arrested and again at the police station.
 An authorised police officer can have a doctor examine you (if the examination is relevant to the charge) without your consent.
 Women should only be searched by a female officer or if one is not available, any other female.

-- The police have a search warrant.
+- When the police have a search warrant.
 For state and crime commission warrants, police may search any person at the premises if they think they might have something on them connected to an offence.
-For Commonwealth warrants, a Magistrate must authorise a search of a person at the time of the application for the warrant.
+For Commonwealth warrants, a magistrate must authorise a search of a person at the time of the application for the warrant.

-- The police suspect, on reasonable grounds, that you are have stolen property or something to be used in a serious crime.
+- When the police suspect, on reasonable grounds, that you are have stolen property or something to be used in a serious crime.

-- The police suspect, on reasonable grounds, that you (on you or in your vehicle) are carrying a prohibited drug.
+- When the police suspect, on reasonable grounds, that you (on you or in your vehicle) are carrying a prohibited drug.

-- You are driving a vehicle which police believe, on reasonable grounds, was used in conjunction with an indictable offence.
+- When you are driving a vehicle which police believe, on reasonable grounds, was used in conjunction with an indictable offence.

 New South Wales police must as far as is reasonably possible respect your dignity and privacy during the search.
 It must be conducted as quickly, as privately and in the least invasive way possible.
 If you are asked to remove your clothes they should tell you why it is necessary and ask for your co-operation.